PADL/libbrowserid/gss-browserid.md

 claims in the assertion.
 In the case of failure, an error token is generated.

-4. If required, the acceptor generates a DH public key using the parameters received from the client.
+4. If required, the acceptor generates a DH public key using the parameters received from the client, and from it derives a RP Response Key (RRK).

-5. The acceptor generates a response token containing the DH public key and context expiry time.
-The response token is signed using the DH shared secret key.
+5. The acceptor generates a response assertion containing the DH public key and context expiry time.
+The response assertion is signed using the RP Response Key (RRK) unless mutual authentication is desired, in which case it may be signed in the acceptor's private key (see below).
+(For extensibility, the response token is a backed assertion with zero certificates.)

 6. The context root key (CRK) is derived from the DH key and GSS\_S\_COMPLETE is returned, along with the initiator name from the verified assertion.
 Other